lfvaldezit/terraform-moodle-3tier/README.md

 - Uncomment the entire `Phase 2` section and comment out the `module "ec2"` block that is no longer needed
 - Run `terraform init --upgrade`
 - Run `terraform apply` to deploy the changes.

+## ✅ Outputs

+- `RDS-ENDPOINT`: The hostname of the RDS instance.
+- `REDIS-ENDPOINT`: The hostname of the REDIS primary node.